prayagyadav/ColumnarHEP/Readme.md

 ## Introduction

-Briefly introduce the purpose of your repository and what it aims to achieve.
-Mention the datasets you are using and the analysis techniques you are applying.
+This repo is a documentation of my work at CMSLab, School of Physics at the University of Hyderabad.
+My main focus is to perform data analysis of CMS, CERN data using COFFEA framework.
+In this repository, you will find the presentations that I made to understand tools like Uproot, Awkward array, COFFEA , dask etc.

 ## Repository Contents

-Describe the contents of your repository, including the folder structure and the purpose of each file.
-For example:
+Description of the contents :

 - **Notebooks:** This folder contains the Jupyter Notebooks used for data analysis.
 Provide a brief description of each notebook, its objectives, and how it utilizes the data from the two folders.
-  - `notebook1.ipynb`: Description of notebook 1.
+  - `speedtest.ipynb`: Description of notebook 1.
-  - `notebook2.ipynb`: Description of notebook 2.
+  - `UprootAndAwkward.ipynb`: Description of notebook 2.
-  - `notebook3.ipynb`: Description of notebook 3.
+  - `Coffea.ipynb`: Description of notebook 3.

 - **Data:** This folder contains the datasets used in the notebooks.
 Explain the purpose of each dataset and any data preprocessing steps you've taken.

-- **Presentation:** This folder contains the Presentation explaining the general concepts of data analysis used in this project.
+- **Presentations:** This folder contains the Presentation explaining the general concepts of data analysis used in this project.
 Provide a brief overview of the topics covered in the presentation.

 - **Other files:** (If you have any other relevant files, such as a requirements.txt or configuration files, mention them here.)